So you’ve registered for the Western Museums Association 2023 Annual Meeting. What’s next?

 Business Cards, Elevator Pitches, & Resumes

-“What about business cards?”
 It is always a good idea to bring business cards—everywhere.
-These bits of paper gold are a great way to start initial conversations with your peers, as well as follow-up with additional dialogues.
-You do no necessarily need to have business card related to a specific job, particularly if you are an EMP or between jobs.
+These bits of paper gold are a great way to start initial conversations with your peers, or follow-up with additional dialogues.
+You do not necessarily need to have business cards related to a specific job, particularly if you are an EMP or between jobs.
 Consider creating a personal card that includes your name, contact information, and a vision statement about your museum work.

-“Is there any way to prepare for networking conversations?”
-Yes, it is absolutely important to prepare for the personal and professional conversations that will arise during the Annual Meeting.
-Many times the first questions when meeting people are, “Tell me about yourself,” or “What do you do?”
+Yes!
+It is important to prepare for the personal and professional conversations that will arise during the Annual Meeting.
+Many times, the first questions when meeting people are, “Tell me about yourself,” or “What do you do?”
 It is best to have a prepared response, known as an elevator pitch

-“Should I bring a resume?”
-Yes, bring printed copies, particularly if your are an EMP.
-You can provide them to potential employers, as well as ask your peers for suggestions about how to improve it.
+Yes!
+Bring printed copies, especially if you are an EMP.
+You can provide your resume to potential employers or ask your peers for suggestions about how to improve it.

 Choosing Sessions to Attend

-Here are some other things to consider: What information will benefit your institution, particularly if they are supporting your attendance?
-What information will help you reach your professional goals?
-What are you passionate about within the museum-field?
-Are there discussions that you want to start or extend into a future Annual Meeting session?
+With so many exciting sessions at the 2023 Annual Meeting, it can be a tricky task determining which ones you want to attend.
+When selecting programs to attend ask yourself: What information will benefit my institution, particularly if they are supporting my attendance?
+What information will help me reach my professional goals?
+What am I passionate about within the museum-field?
+Are there discussions that I want to start or extend into a future Annual Meeting session?

-During the 2017 Annual Meeting
+During the Annual Meeting